 Alejandro Sanz is Spain’s most commercially successful singer ever.
 He is also famous throughout the Spanish speaking world.
-He’s been a professional musician and singer since the age of 16 and has sold more than 21 million records worldwide.
+He’s been a professional musician and singer since the age of 16 and has sold more than 23 million record albums worldwide.

 If you’ve never heard of Alejandro Sanz, you’re really missing something wonderful.
 If you have, you know what a superstar he is.
 Whether you’re familiar with him or not though, here are some little known facts about this amazing singer.